 There are literally HUNDREDS of restaurants to dine in around Disney World and Disneyland, so how could we ever pick the cream of the crop?

 You’d be surprised — it’s actually pretty easy.
-There are a few Disney meals that stand heads and shoulders above the others.
+There are a few Disney meals that stand head and shoulders above the others.
 That’s why we’re taking a look at these exclusive (and often expensive!) dining experiences.
 Check out the 7 best Disney restaurant meals of ALL TIME.

 Note these are not RANKED…they all win awards for different reasons!